theupdateframework/specification/tuf-spec.md

   * **2.1**. **Check signatures.** The new timestamp metadata file must have been signed by a threshold of keys specified in the trusted root metadata file.
+If the new timestamp metadata file is not properly signed, discard it and report the signature failure.

   * **2.2**. **Check for a rollback attack.** The version number of the trusted timestamp metadata file, if any, must be less than or equal to the version number of the new timestamp metadata file.
+If the new timestamp metadata file is older than the trusted timestamp metadata file, discard it and report the potential rollback attack.

   * **2.3**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new timestamp metadata file.
 If